-22 For an overview of his life and life-changing spiritual experience, go to Seeing through Harry Potter's Eyes: Bridging Reality and Imagination, chapter 4, available at https://millenniumculmination.net/legends-and-stories-for-a-compassionate-amer- ica.pdf.
+22 For an overview of his life and life-changing spiritual experience go to Seeing through Harry Potter's Eyes: Bridging Reality and Imagination, Chapter 4, available at https://millenniumculmination.net/legends-and-stories-for-a-compassionate-america.pdf for a summary of his spiritual experience.
 For more see Starr Daily's autobiography, Release.